 Refinery input trends

-In its Wednesday inventory report, the EIA (U.S. Energy Information Administration) reported that US crude oil refinery inputs averaged 16.2 MMbpd (million barrels per day) during the week ended April 10.
-This represents an increase of 283,000 bpd (barrels per day) over the previous week’s average.
+In its weekly report on May 20, the EIA (U.S. Energy Information Administration) reported that US crude oil refinery inputs averaged over 16.2 MMbpd (million barrels per day) during the week ending May 15.
+This was an increase of 245,000 bpd (barrels per day) compared to the previous week’s average.

-Refineries are the main source of crude demand.
-Refinery input levels affect inventory draws and builds.
-So, refining throughputs affect inventory levels for crude oil as well as for refined products such as gasoline and distillates.
-We’ll discuss inventory levels for these products in the next parts of this series.
+Refineries are the main source of crude oil demand.
+Refinery input levels also affect inventory draws and builds.
+Refining throughput affects inventory levels not only for crude oil, but also for refined products like gasoline and distillates.
+We’ll discuss these products’ inventory levels in the next part of this series.